sftcd/openssl/esnistuff/design.md

-For now, all that exists is [mk_esnikeys.c](./mk_esnikeys.c), a simple command line tool to generate a key pair and store the public in ESNIKeys format as per I-D -02.
+For now, all that exists is [mk_esnikeys.c](./mk_esnikeys.c), a simple command line tool to generate a key pair and store the public in ESNIKeys format as per I-D -02 or -03.
 That's pretty limited (by design), it's usage explains most of
 it:

 			$ ./mk_esnikeys -h
-			Create an ESNIKeys data structure as per draft-ietf-tls-esni-02
+            Create an ESNIKeys data structure as per draft-ietf-tls-esni-[02|03]
             Usage:
-				./mk_esnikeys [-o <fname>] [-p <privfname>] [-d duration]
+	            ./mk_esnikeys [-V version] [-o <fname>] [-p <privfname>] [-d duration] [-P public-/cover-name] [-A [file-name]]
             where:
-			-o specifies the output file name for the binary-encoded ESNIKeys (default: ./esnikeys.pub) -p specifies the output file name for the corresponding private key (default: ./esnikeys.priv) -d duration, specifies the duration in seconds from now, for which the public should be valid (default: 1 week)
+            -V specifies the ESNIKeys version to produce (default: 0xff01; 0xff02 allowed) -A says to include an AddressSet extension -o specifies the output file name for the binary-encoded ESNIKeys (default: ./esnikeys.pub) -p specifies the output file name for the corresponding private key (default: ./esnikeys.priv) -d duration, specifies the duration in seconds from, now, for which the public share should be valid (default: 1 week)

             If <privfname> exists already and contains an appropriate value, then that key will be used without change.
-			There is no support for options - we just support TLS_AES_128_GCM_SHA256, X5519 and no extensions.
+            There is no support for options - we just support TLS_AES_128_GCM_SHA256, X25519 and no extensions.
             Fix that if you like:-)
+            -P and -A are only supported for version 0xff02 and not 0xff01 If a filename ie given with -A then that should contain one IP address per line.
+            If no filename is given aith -A then we'll look up the A and AAAA for the cover-/public-name and use those.

 The private key is in PEM format.
 (I'm not v. familiar with PEM format for X25519 but hopefully it's portable, I've a TODO: to check.)
 For now the